18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ## /_layouts/

-These are the scaffolds for every page on the site.
-Content is flowed into them.
+These are the templates or basic elements that control different catergories of pages on the site.
+Content is flowed into these categories.
 Changing these can change the look and feel of the entire site.
+We've highlighted the most relevant ones below.

-`widepage` is used throughout the site for many of the pages.
+* `widepage.html` is used throughout the site for many of the pages as a standard format.
+* `lesson.html` is a template for the repeatable elements of the lesson page.
+This file controls what order the lesson page titles, Rubric dimension, Table of Contents/Lesson Overview, and airtable feeback form appear in for each lesson page.
+Change the order of these elements here to make things appear in a different order for every lesson page on the site.

 ## /collections/